 Keep sanding so that you can remove unwanted material and achieve the ideal level of smoothness.

-5- Change the sandpaper as and when required between sanding:
+Step 5- Change the sandpaper as and when required between sanding:

-Make sure that you are changing out the sand paper when it becomes worn out or shows signs of carrying too much material.
+Make sure that you are changing out the sandpaper when it becomes worn out or shows signs of carrying too much material.

-If you would like to get the material smoother, consider switching to a higher grit of sand paper over time.
+If you would like to get the material smoother, consider switching to a higher grit of sandpaper over time.

-6- Clean and store the sander carefully when done:
+Step 6- Clean and store the sander carefully when done:

 After you have completed the project, you can likely wipe out and store your manual sander over time.

 Many of these pole sanders with telescoping handles will fold up so that you can put them away and store them without taking up as much space.